WPettersson/libstablematching/README.md

 ### Dummy variables

-The two SAT encodings allow one to check for a complete stable matching.
+The two SAT encodings check for a complete stable matching.
 To check for a largest-size stable matching, one can add dummy agents using SMTI::add_dummy().
 This adds one dummy agent to either side, each of which finds all other agents equally acceptable.
 If adding *n-1* dummy agents results